choffmeister/sbt-webapp/README.md

 ## Usage

 Suppose you have a SBT multi-project with a subproject for your web application frontend that gets build with Gulp and a subproject for your Scala backend.
-Then add the following line to your projects `project/plugins.sbt` file:
+Then add the following lines to your projects `project/plugins.sbt` file:

 ~~~
+resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"

 addSbtPlugin("de.choffmeister" % "sbt-webapp" % "0.0.1-SNAPSHOT")
 ~~~